iagoleal/iagoleal.github.io/content/about.md

 Most of my personal projects are open source (including this site!) and you can find the repositories in my [Github profile](https://github.com/iagoleal).

+I am also a regular member of [PowerPointers](https://powerpointers.github.io).
+Every Monday 8 PM (UTC -03) one of us improvises a totally random slide presentation.
+It is open to the public and free to watch!
+If you speak Portuguese, be sure to check on it!